The Comprehensive Guide To How Wills Work In Canada

 - The will had errors, like it was not signed properly or not witnessed

 When a will is challenged, a court hearing has to be held to determine if the will is actually valid or not.
 This can be a time-consuming, expensive undertaking.
 And, the deceased person’s assets or wishes will not be carried out until the matter is resolved.

 If the court finds that the will was invalid, then the testator’s assets will be distributed under the local intestacy regulations mentioned above.
 This is why we said you might want to consider legal advice when making your will.
 Scenarios can get complicated and fast.

 But don’t let that deter you from deciding to make a will!
 It’s still a good plan to have in place, and it’s easy to make one with all of the online will kits these days.
 And if you get some affordable legal advice, that’s even better!

 The information above is intended for informational purposes only and is based on PolicyAdvisor’s own views, which are subject to change without notice.
 This content is not intended and should not be construed to constitute financial or legal advice.
 PolicyAdvisor accepts no responsibility for the outcome of people choosing to act on the information contained on this website.
 PolicyAdvisor makes every effort to include updated, accurate information.
 The above content may not include all terms, conditions, limitations, exclusions, termination, and other provisions of the policies described, some of which may be material to the policy selection.
 Please refer to the actual policy documents for complete details.
 In case of any discrepancy, the language in the actual policy documents will prevail.
 All rights reserved.

 If something in this article needs to be corrected, updated, or removed, let us know.
 Email email@example.com.

-- You create your will, but you appoint someone you trust as your executor to carry it out
+- You write your will, but your executor carries it out